thewca/wcif/specification.md

 ## Changelog from v1.0

 Changes from v1.0 are as follows:
-- Added value `5` to `round.format` enum - `5` corresponds to a Best of 5 format as described in the 2026 regulations.
+- Added value `5` to `round.format` enum - `5` corresponds to a Best of 5 format as described in the [2026 Regulation Changes](https://github.com/thewca/wca-regulations-january-2026/pull/48).

 ## Objects